 There's nothing better than a slice of homemade jalapeño cheddar cornbread!
-Made with a handful of staple pantry ingredients, this cornbread turns out tender and flavorful.
+Made with a handful of staple pantry ingredients, this cornbread turns out tender and buttery with a hint of heat.

-If you love skillet cornbread, you'll need to try this jalapeño cheddar version!
-Using simple pantry staples and fresh jalapeños, it's easy to make for even a novice baker.
+If you love cast iron skillet cornbread, then you'll need to try this jalapeño cheddar version!
+Using simple pantry staples, fresh jalapeños, and melty cheddar cheese, it's easy to make for even a novice baker.

 Skillet cornbread is tender and crumbly with a crunchy, buttery crust.
-Perfect for pairing with a bowl of chili, some oven baked chicken, or chicken tortilla soup.
+It's perfect for pairing with a bowl of chili, some oven baked chicken, or chicken tortilla soup.

 Ingredients and substitutions